zachwylde00/samples/README.md

  * A response code of **200** indicates successful function call of the smart contract.
  * A response code of **202** indicates that your request is queued for processing.
 Final processing outcome may be obtained through **Result** end point by using **resultId** obtained in **response body**.
  * A response code of **400** indicates that you have a malformed request.
 Check the **body** and **fcn** fields.
- * A response code of **401** indicates that either you forgot to enter API token you have entered invalid API token.
-While you cannot recover lost API Key or Token you can always generate a new one from Xooa console - app dashboard - Identities tab
+ * A response code of **401** indicates that either you forgot to enter API Token you have entered invalid API token.
+While you cannot recover lost API  Token you can always generate a new one from Xooa console - app dashboard - **Identities** tab - **actions**

 7. To view your transaction ain the blockchain Ledger, from your Xooa dashboard, go to **Ledger**.